ChrisGreene-Chuboe/stk-app-sql/modules/MODULE_DEVELOPMENT.md

 - **Prioritize references over examples**: If there is existing code that serves as an example, provide the search term to find the code
 - **Avoid line numbers**: Use searchable string references (e.g., "see Parameters Record Pattern")
 - **Avoid direct file references**: use searchable string references instead
+- **Avoid pattern numbers**: Reference patterns by name only as sections may be reordered
 - **Current patterns only**: Remove historical context and deprecated approaches
 - **Maintain TOC**: Update table of contents when adding or removing major sections